 Cat Street, Hong Kong by Alison L. Williams Hill

 Kwan Loon Harbor, Hong Kong

 One of many site visits for sketching in Japan

 In Japan, she and I talked about what we noticed were ways the physically challenged were provided with way-finding.
 Braille signage were installed on handrails.
 Chimes sounded at crosswalks.
-Surfaces were treated differently to notify visually challenge of changes.
+Surfaces were treated differently to notify the visually challenged of changes.
 Barbara was contacted by the disabled community.
 I was one of the presenters and shared what I saw in Japan.
-Thereafter, I became more interested in working with this underserved
+Thereafter, I became more interested in working with this under-served community.

 I was invited as a visiting critic to her other Media and Communication classes and to her portfolio class, something all architecture students needs to create with very little information out there for them specifically.
 Long after I graduated from Pratt, I remember being in her apartment for almost five hours going through my work to create my portfolio to find a new job.
 I really needed to leave the one I was at.
 Even more important, I was ready to.

 Her process was unique.
 Barbara used a roll of bond paper, folded accordion-style as if you were looking through the work.
 It was easy to organize the projects, placement, and work.
 She stressed the importance of including not only two-dimensional work but also three-dimensional and non-architectural to display a range of abilities.

 When we wrapped up, Barbara said be on time for work in the morning.
 I left her apartment I think around 1:30AM for the subway.
 I called her when I got in, thanking her.
 Well, I was late later that morning.
 I really made an effort but it did not pan out.
 She called me at work.
 I told her the truth.
 She laughed.